 If you want a “sub-group” of the cards in a library, you can create a stack or smart stack.
 A stack is similar to a playlist in iTunes, while a smart stack is criteria-based and is similar to a smart playlist.

-DataOrganizer includes four special field types that link to macOS's built-in databases.
+DataOrganizer includes four field types that link to data that is already on your Mac.

-DataOrganizer also includes a field type that stores collections of one or more photos.
+DataOrganizer also includes a field type known as a Media List Field that stores collections of one or more photos.

 Using a Relationship Field, DataOrganizer allows for one library to link to another library.

 As of version 3.0, DataOrganizer includes a Geolocation Field that can be used to track locations (latitude and longitude).
 Geolocation Fields can optionally display the recorded location in an embedded map.
 (Please note that an active wireless connection is required to obtain the current location.)